Gajar Ka Halwa

-Gajar ka halwa is a sweet dish made of grated carrots with milk and butter.
-It’s one simple dessert that is delicious to enjoy both hot and cold.
+Gajar ka halwa is a sweet dish of grated carrots with milk and butter.
+It’s a straightforward dessert that is delicious, both hot and cold.

 It is a classic carrot-based dessert from India and Pakistan.
-The carrots are grated and then slow-cooked until it’s softened and slightly caramelised with sugar and milk.
+The carrots are grated and then slow-cooked with sugar and milk until softened and slightly caramelized.

-It’s one of the Pakistani desserts aka mithai/ methai that uses simple ingredients that you almost always have ready.
+It’s one of the Pakistani desserts, aka mithai/ methai, that uses simple ingredients you almost always have ready.